 Gluten-Free Cookies

-If there’s one thing I’m known for, it’s gluten-free cookies—I even used to run a gluten-free cookie subscription box!
+If thereโ€™s one thing Iโ€™m known for, itโ€™s gluten-free cookiesโ€”I even used to run a gluten-free cookie subscription box!
 This is my biggest recipe collection, filled with soft and chewy classics, bakery-style chocolate chip cookies, fun flavors loaded with mix-ins, holiday cut-outs, cookie bars, and cookie cups.
+I have celiac disease, so every recipe is completely gluten-free and tested until the texture is perfect.
+No grittiness, no gumminess, and no dry or crumbly cookies.
+Just soft, chewy, bakery-quality results every time.
+Not sure where to start?
+Try my gluten-free chocolate chip cookies (reader favorite!), chewy sugar cookies, or monster cookies if you love mix-ins.
+And if youโ€™re feeling festive, my cut-out ugly sweater cookiesย or cookie cups are always a hit at parties.

 Tips for Easy Gluten-Free Cookies

 • Use the right flour blend.
 Not all gluten-free flours act the same.
-I recommend a 1:1 blend with xanthan gum (like Bob’s Red Mill Gluten-Free Baking Flour in the blue bag or King Arthur Measure for Measure Gluten-Free Flour) for soft, chewy cookies.
+I recommend a 1:1 blend with xanthan gum (like Bobโ€™s Red Mill Gluten-Free Baking Flour in the blue bag or King Arthur Measure for Measure Gluten-Free Flour) for soft, chewy cookies.

 • Measure by weight when possible.
 Different gluten-free flours pack differently in a measuring cup depending on the way you scoop it, so I always include metric measurements and highly recommend using a food scale for consistent, bakery-quality results every time.
-Plus… fewer measuring cups to wash!
+Plusโ€ฆ fewer measuring cups to wash!

 • Chill the dough when the recipe says to.
 Chilling helps control the spread, hydrates the flours to eliminate a gritty texture, and creates thicker, chewier cookies.